On this page

 Where it fits in the workflow

-- Initiates the process of getting an investment project approved under the related forms program.
+- Initiates the process for a specific investment project under the related forms program.

 Who uses it

-Applicants file I-956F as part of their immigration application.
+Applicants file I-956F as part of their immigration application, as described in the U.S. Family Immigration Overview guide.
 Check the form instructions for category-specific requirements.

 When it is used